Conrad Bolston

-Conrad Bolston (born January 9, 1985 in Washington, DC) is a former American football defensive tackle.
+Conrad Bolston (born January 9, 1985) is an American former professional football defensive tackle.
 He was originally signed by the Minnesota Vikings as an undrafted free agent in 2007.
 He played college football at The University of Maryland.

 College career

 Bolston played college football at The University of Maryland.

 Professional career

 Minnesota Vikings

 Bolston was signed as an undrafted free agent by the Minnesota Vikings in 2007.
 He spent the first 12 weeks of the 2007 season on the Vikings' practice squad.
 On November 28, 2007, he was signed the Vikings active roster and played in one game in which he had one tackle.